 In the fifth year of Rehoboam's reign, Shishak, one of the kings of Egypt of the Assyrian dynasty, stirred up, no doubt, by Jeroboam his son-in-law, made war against him.
 Jerusalem submitted to the invader, who plundered the temple and virtually reduced the kingdom to the position of a vassal of Egypt (1 Kings 14:25,26; 2 Chronicles 12:5-9).

 A remarkable memorial of this invasion has been discovered at Karnac, in Upper Egypt, in certain sculptures on the walls of a small temple there.
 These sculptures represent the king, Shishak, holding in his hand a train of prisoners and other figures, with the names of the captured towns of Judah, the towns which Rehoboam had fortified (2 Chronicles 11:5-12).

 The kingdom of Judah, under Rehoboam, sank more and more in moral and spiritual decay.
 “There was war between Rehoboam and Jeroboam all their days.”
-At length, in the fifty-eighth year of his age, Rehoboam “slept with his fathers, and was buried with his fathers in the city of David” (1 Kings 14:31).
+At length, in the 58th year of his age, Rehoboam “slept with his fathers, and was buried with his fathers in the city of David” (1 Kings 14:31).

 He was succeeded by his son Abijah (also known as Abijam).

 - Sisters: not named or numbered in the Bible

 - Sons: Abijah (Abijam)—his successor), etc.

 - Daughters: not named or numbered in the Bible

 - Grandfather: David